 Nejapa is an attractive municipality worth visiting.
-It has fantastic cultural customs and traditions; most of them related to religion.
-Now, when it comes to tourism, it is not a top destination in the country.
+It has fantastic cultural customs and traditions, most of them related to religion.
+Now, when it comes to tourism, Nejapa is not a top destination in the country.

-Nejapa has fantastic cultural traditions, they are in full display during its Patron saint festivities.
-These festive days take place in September, from the 19th to the 30th; they honor Saint Jerome, the municipality’s patron saint.
+Nejapa has excellent cultural traditions; they are in full display during its Patron saint festivities.
+These festive days are in September, from the 19th to the 30th; they honor Saint Jerome, the municipality’s patron saint.

-If you want to visit Nejapa as a tourist, I recommend you do it in September during the patron festivities; or on August 31st, during the awesome balls of fire festival.
+If you want to visit Nejapa as a tourist, it is recommended to do it in September during the patron festivities; or on August 31st, during the awesome balls of fire festival.

-The balls of fire festival is a local tradition unique to Nejapa that involves religion and history.
-The tradition involves two opposing teams throwing balls of fire to each other.
+The Balls of Fire Festival is a local tradition unique to Nejapa that involves religion and history.
+This unique tradition involves two opposing teams throwing balls of fire at each other.

 Think about having a snow fight; however, instead of using snowballs, you use balls engulfed in kerosene and set on fire.
 Yes, the two opposing teams fight each other with these fireballs.
 Fun, is it?